alozano-77/AWS-SAA-C02-Course/README.md

 ### 1.6.5.
 Elastic Block Store (EBS)

-- Allocate block storage **volumes** to instances.
+- Provides block storage
+  - It takes raw physical disks and it presents an allocation of these physical disks known as volumes
+  - Instances see block devices and create a file system on these
 - Volumes are isolated to one AZ.
   - The data is highly available and resilient for that AZ.
   - All of the data is replicated within that AZ.
 The entire AZ must have a major fault to go down.
+- Generally, attached to one EC2 instance (or other service) over a storage network
+  - Can be detached from one instance and reattached to another
+  - Only io1 volume types have a multi-attach feature that allows them to be attached to multiple EC2 instances at the same type.
+- A backup of a volume can be created into S3 in the form of a snapshot
+  - Snapshots can be used to migrate volumes between AZs
-- Two physical storage types available (SSD/HDD)
+- Different physical storage types, different sizes and different performance profiles
-- Varying level of performance (IOPS, T-put)
-- Billed as GB/month.
+- Billed using GB-month.
-  - If you provision a 1TB for an entire month, you're billed as such.
-  - If you have half of the data, you are billed for half of the month.
+  - The price for 1GB for 1 month would be the same as 2GB for half a month and the same as half a GB for 2 months.
+  - There are some extra charges for certain types of volumes with specific enhanced performance characteristics.
+- There is a maximum per instance performance that can be achieved between the EBS service and a single EC2 instance.
+  - Influenced by the type of volume, the type of the instance and the size of the instance.
+  - These are more than one volume can provide on its own so multiple volumes would be needed to saturate these maximums.
-- Four types of volumes, each with a dominant performance attribute.
+- Four types of volumes, each with a dominant performance attribute:
-  - General purpose SSD (gp2)
+  - General purpose SSD (gp2, gp3)
-  - Provisioned IOPS SSD (io1)
+  - Provisioned IOPS SSD (io1, io2, io2 Block Express)
     - maximum IOPS such as databases
-  - T-put optimized HDD (st1)
+  - Throughput optimized HDD (st1)
-    - maximum t-put for logs or media storage
+    - maximum throughput for logs or media storage
   - Cold HDD (sc1)

 #### 1.6.5.1.
-General Purpose SSD (gp2)
+General Purpose SSD (gp2, gp3)

-Uses a performance bucket architecture based on the IOPS it can deliver.
-The GP2 starts with 5,400,000 IOPS allocated.
-It is all available instantly.

-You can consume the capacity quickly or slowly over the life of the volume.
-The capacity is filled back based upon the volume size.
-Min of 100 IOPS added back to the bucket per second.

-Above that, there are 3 IOPS/GiB of volume size.
-The max is 16,000 IOPS.
-This is the **baseline performance**

-Default for boot volumes and should be the default for data volumes.
-Can only be attached to one EC2 instance at a time.
+Two types:
+- gp2
+- gp3

+gp2 and gp3 volumes can be as small as 1GB or as large as 16TB

+gp2 volumes are created with IO credit allocation.
+An IO credit allows you to use an IO operation.

+gp2 volumes can be thought of as IO Buckets with a capacity of 5.4 million IO credits that fill at the **Baseline Performance** rate of the volume.
+All volumes start with their maximum capacity.

+An IO Bucket fills with a minimun of 100 IO credits per second regardless of volume size.
+Beyond this, it fills with 3 IO credits per second per GB of volume size.
+These rates constitute the **Baseline Performance**, which can go up to a maximum of 16000 IO credits per second.

+Can burst up to 3000 IOPS for volumes smaller than 1 TB.
+Great for boots and initial workloads.

+If you are consuming more IO credits than the rate at which the bucket is refilling then you are depleting the bucket.

+gp3 volumes are not based on a credit bucket architecture as gp2.

+Every gp3 volume regardless of size starts with a standard 3000 IOPS and a throughput of 125 MB/s.

+The base price for gp3 is approximately 20% cheaper than gp2 and you can pay extra cost for up to 16000 IOPS or 1000 MB/s.
+This throughput is 4 times faster than gp2 whose maximum is 250 MB/s.

+With gp2 and gp3 volumes you can achieve a maximum of 260000 IOPS per instance and a throughput of 70000 MB/s per instance.

 #### 1.6.5.2.
-Provisioned IOPS SSD (io1)
+Provisioned IOPS SSD (io1, io2, io2 Block Express)

-You pay for capacity and the IOPs set on the volume.
-This is good if your volume size is small but need a lot of IOPS.

-50:1 IOPS to GiB Ratio
-64,000 is the max IOPS per volume assuming 16 KiB I/O.

-Good for latency sensitive workloads such as mongoDB.
+Three types:
+- io1
+- io2
+- io2 Block Express

+IOPS can be adjusted independently of the size of the volume and are designed for super high performance situations.

+With io1 and io2 you can achieve a maximum of 64000 IOPS per volume and a maximum of 1000 MB/s of throughput per volume.
+With io2 Block Express you can achieve 256000 IOPS per volume and 4000 MB/s of throughput per volume.

+io1 and io2 volumes can be as small as 4 GB or as large as 16TB. io2 Block Express volumes can be as small as 4 GB or as large as 64 TB.

+For these types of volumes you pay for both the size and the provisioned IOPS that you need.

+There is a maximum at the size to performance ratio.
+For io1 it is 50 IOPS per GB of volume size which is bigger than the 3 IOPS per GB for gp2.
+For io2 this increases to 500 IOPS per GB of volume size.
+For io2 Block Express it is 1000 IOPS per GB of volume size.

+With io1 and io2 Block Express volumes you can achieve a maximum of 260000 IOPS per instance and a throughput of 7500 MB/s per instance.
+With io2 volumes these decrease to 160000 IOPS per instance and 4750 MB/s per instance.

+Used for high performance, latency sensitive workloads, IO intensive NoSQL and relational databases.
+A common use case is when you have smaller volumes but need super high performance.

-Multi-attach allows them to attach to multiple EC2 instances at once.
+io1 volumes types are the only ones that can be attached to multiple EC2 instances at the same time.

 #### 1.6.5.3.
-HDD Volume Types
+HDD Volume Types (st1, sc1)

-- great value
-- great for high throughput vs IOPs
-- 500 GiB - 16 TiB
-- Neither can be used for EC2 boot volumes.
-- Good for streaming data on a hard disk.
-  - Media conversion with large amounts of storage.
-- Frequently accessed high throughput intensive workload
-  - log processing
-  - data warehouses
-- The access patterns should be sequential
-  - Massive inefficiency for small reads and writes

-Two types
+Two types:
 - st1
-  - Starts at 1 TiB of credit per TiB of volume size.
-  - 40 MB/s baseline per TiB
-  - Burst of 250 MB/s per TiB
-  - Max t-put of 500 MB/s
+  - Throughput optimized HDD
+  - Less expensive than SDD volumes
+  - Because it is HDD-based it is not great at random access.
+It is designed for data that needs to be written or read in a sequential way.
+  - 125 GB to 16 TB in size
+  - Maximum of 500 IOPS and, since IO on HDD-based volumes is measured as 1 MB blocks, it means a maximum throughput of 500 MB/s.
+  - Has a credit bucket architecture as gp2 volumes but with MB/s instead of IOPS.
+  - Baseline performance of 40 MB/s for every TB of volume size and a burst to a maximum of 250 MB/s for every TB of volume size.
+  - Designed for frequently accessed high throughput intensive sequential workloads such as big data, data warehousing and log processing.
 - sc1
-  - Designed for less frequently accessed data, it fills slower.
-  - 12 MB/s baseline per TiB
-  - Burst of 80 MB/s per TiB
+  - Cold HDD
+  - Even cheaper than st1
+  - 125 GB to 16 TB in size
-  - Max t-put of 250 MB/s
+  - Maximum of 250 IOPS and a maximum throughput of 250 MB/s

-#### 1.6.5.4.
-EBS Exam Power Up

-- Volumes are created in an AZ, isolated in that AZ.
-- If an AZ fails, the volume is impacted.
-- Highly available and resilient in that AZ.
-The only reason for failure is if the whole AZ fails.
-- Generally one volume to one instance, except **io1** with multi-attach
-- Has a GB/m fee regardless of instance state.
+  - Has a credit bucket architecture as gp2 volumes but with MB/s instead of IOPS.
-- EBS maxes at 80k IOPS per instance and 64k vol (io1)
-- Max 2375 MB/s per instance, 1000 MiB/s (vol) (io1)
+  - Baseline performance of 12 MB/s for every TB of volume size and a burst to a maximum of 80 MB/s for every TB of volume size.
+  - Designed for less frequently accessed workloads such as archives

 ### 1.6.6.
 EC2 Instance Store